Resilience Tips for Leaders

 Celebrate Progress, Not Perfection

-Focusing on incremental wins fosters confidence and builds momentum.
+Focusing on incremental wins develops confidence and builds momentum.

 • Acknowledge Milestones: Celebrate achievements, no matter how small, to reinforce a sense of progress.